Why Stay Strong?

 In addition to traditional care, I also continue to adopt a healthful lifestyle of diet and exercise including functional medicine and foundation training.
 In the simplest of terms, this is focused on taking your body, both with diet and exercise, back to the way it was originally designed.
 The plan requires a new level of discipline, but it is worth the effort.

 Making a difference

 Shortly after being diagnosed with ALS, my family and I came to the realization that we didn’t want to just fight this disease – we wanted to try and make a difference.
 One of my favorite books is “Younger Next Year” and, as you head to the retirement phase of life, it talks about the importance of purpose and relationships.
 The reality is my position in the company and the relationships I have built around the world have put me in a place where I do think I can make a difference.
 As I take this on, I do it not only with a sense of personal responsibility but also with a sense of responsibility for others who are fighting the disease including their families and caregivers.

 Our plan is to leverage life’s experiences in the fight against ALS.
 I will leverage lessons learned from my time at Caterpillar and Project Stay Strong and how we as a company successfully navigated through the Global Financial Crisis.
-Some of the key elements of Stay Strong that we will leverage are a clear definition of winning, identifying those few things that will make the biggest difference, driving collaboration across the enterprise and bringing a cadence to the execution plan.
+Some of the key elements of Stay Strong that we will leverage are a clear definition of winning, identifying those few things that will make the biggest difference, driving collaboration and bringing a cadence to the execution plan.